Guides

 Verifying assertions

-A complete edge function that verifies an assertion on every protected request.
+A complete edge function that verifies an assertion on every protected request, built directly on verifyAssertion() — for when you need more control than the withAssertion wrapper provides.

 The edge function